JustinCordova/justincordova/README.md

 Outside of work, I'm interested in following the developments of science and technology.
 <br/>
-I enjoy playing video games, playing sports, going to the gym, and most importantly munching on food.
+I like munching on food.
 <img src="https://emojis.slackmojis.com/emojis/images/1729830647/102659/smellingyouq.gif?1729830647" width="25"/>
 <br/>